syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Selection.md

 ## Types of selection

-The following are the two types of selections available in grid.
+The following are the two types of selections available in Grid.

 1. Single
 2. Multiple